mosip/mosip-infra/deployment/sandbox-v2/test/README.md

 * `prereg`:  Instructions to check if prereg is installed fine.
 * `regproc`:  Python script to upload a test packet to registration processor.
-* `devices`:  Python script to onboard and register devices.
+* `regclient`:  Procedure and scripts to configure sandbox to run with reg client.